Special Operations Command (SOCOM) Creeds and Mottos

 Special Operator Creeds in the U.S. Military

 The special operators of the Special Operations Command (SOCOM) have a history of being competent military members with deep beliefs and codes of behavior and confidence in their actions.
-All members of SOCOM are dedicated warriors, but the Navy SEALs & SWCC, Army Special Forces, Army Special Operations Aviation, Air Force Pararescue and Combat Controllers, 75th Army Ranger Regiment, and MarSOC Raiders have developed a warrior ethos that demonstrates the type of person each individual is and who are sought in recruiting and training efforts.
+All members of SOCOM are dedicated warriors, but the Navy SEALs & SWCC, Army Special Forces, Army Special Operations Aviation, Air Force Pararescue and Combat Controllers, 75th Army Ranger Regiment, and MarSOC Raiders have developed a warrior ethos that demonstrates the type of person each is and who are sought in recruiting and training efforts.

 The SEAL Creed eloquently explains the type of fighter who becomes a Navy SEAL.
 The first sentence of the Creed encapsulates the person behind the face paint: